Blosc/c-blosc2/plugins/codecs/zfp/README.md

 Plugin motivation
 --------------------

 A lossy codec like ZFP allows for much better compression ratios at the expense of loosing some precision in floating point data.
-At the same time, and if executed carefully, it can tentatively allow for a third level partition for Caterva (a light-weight layer for multidimensional data on top of C-Blosc2) so that slicing could be done even more efficiently with this codec (not implemented yet).
+For a discussion on how it works and specially, how it performs, see our blog at: https://www.blosc.org/posts/support-lossy-zfp/.

 Plugin usage
 -------------------

 The codec consists of different encoders to codify data and decoders to recover the original data, located at `blosc2-zfp.c`.

 This plugin only works with 1 to 4-dim datasets of floats or doubles, so if one tries to work with another type of dataset, it will return an error value.
 Also, the blocksize requires to be a minimum of 4 items for 1 dim, 4x4 for 2 dim, 4x4x4 for 3 dim and 4x4x4x4 for 4 dim.
+Finally, the ZFP codecs do interpret the *values*, so they are meant to be used *without any shuffle filter* (that would break byte/bit ordering, and hence, changing the values before they would reach the ZFP codec).

 The parameters used by *ZFP* are the ones specified in the `blosc2_codec` structure in the `blosc2.h` header.
 Furthermore, *ZFP* allows to work in three modes, BLOSC_CODEC_ZFP_FIXED_ACCURACY, BLOSC_CODEC_ZFP_FIXED_PRECISION and BLOSC_CODEC_ZFP_FIXED_RATE, each of one can be fine-tuned via the `meta` parameter as follows: